timisi/alx-higher_level_programming/README.md

-# My ALX  High-level Programming :computer:
+# My ALX  High-level Programming :computer
+rttry
 ## Description
 ALX for high-level programming.
 These projects are meant to help us learn how to use and apply the basic fundamental concepts from [low-level programming](./https://github.com/kai-dg/holbertonschool-low_level_programming) on a different programming language.